Public API#

 └── bar.txt

-The original audio files have been turned into a osekit.core_api.audio_dataset.AudioDataset.
-In this AudioDataset, one osekit.core_api.audio_data.AudioData has been created per original audio file.
-Additionally, both this Core API Audiodataset and the Public API Dataset have been serialized into the original.json and dataset.json files, respectively.
+The original audio files have been turned into a osekit.core.audio_dataset.AudioDataset.
+In this AudioDataset, one osekit.core.audio_data.AudioData has been created per original audio file.
+Additionally, both this Core API Audiodataset and the Public API Project have been serialized into the original.json and project.json files, respectively.

-In OSEkit, Analyses are run with the osekit.public_api.dataset.Dataset.run_analysis() method to process and export spectrogram images, spectrum matrices and audio files from original audio files.
+In OSEkit, Analyses are run with the osekit.public.project.Project.run() method to process and export spectrogram images, spectrum matrices and audio files from original audio files.

 Note